scratchfoundation/scratch-www/README.md

 ```

 ### To Build
-To build a version of the server on your local machine you can run this command:
+To compile the source code into HTML and JavaScript bundles browsers can read, run this command:

 ```bash
 npm run build
 ```
-This constructs new files on your machine.
-If you want the files to only be in memory for testing purposes, consider skipping to the To Run section below.
+If you want to run a server that rebuilds the files as you edit them, skip to the To Run section below.

 #### Warnings during npm install